 In Daniel 12: 2-3 speaking of the final resurrection, we learn that the saints of God, in their resurrected bodies, “shall shine as the brightness of the firmament…” God’s image restored, compare, (Matt.17:2, Matt.13:43) with (1 John 3:2).

-Prior to the “Fall” Adam who is referred to as “the son of God” (Luke 3:38) was in a state of innocence, enjoying intimate fellowship with God (Gen.3:8) exercising dominion over all of God’s creation (Ps.8:5-6).
+Prior to the “Fall”, Adam who is referred to as “the son of God” (Luke 3:38) was in a state of innocence, enjoying intimate fellowship with God (Gen.3:8)

-Adam is in union with God through the faculties of his spirit which enable him to commune with his Creator.
+Adam was in union with God through the faculties of his spirit which enabled him to commune with his Creator.

 Adam’s Condition after the Fall

 Without the light of the Holy Spirit to guide them, their fallen flesh becomes the dominating life force.
-Before the fall the priority and order, spirit, soul, and body…the spirit was the master, the soul, the steward and the body the servant.
-After the Fall the order was reversed…the body became the master, the soul remained the steward and the spirit became the servant!
+Before the fall the priority and order was spirit, soul, and body…the spirit was the master, the soul, the steward and the body the servant.
+After the Fall the order was reversed…the body became the master, the soul remained the steward and the spirit became the servant.
 See the following chart:

 Figure 1 depicts Adam before the Fall.

-Figure 2 is Adam after the Fall.Notice that his flesh is now joined to his soul.
+Figure 2 Adam after the Fall: notice his flesh is now joined to his soul.

 The Nature of Adam’s Relationship with God after the Fall

 It wasn’t long before man manifested his inherited sin nature when, “Cain rose up against Abel his brother, and slew him.”
 (Gen. 4:8).
-Genesis 6:5 sums up the result of man’s opportunity to led by his conscience, “And God saw at the wickness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.
+Genesis 6:5 sums up the result of man’s opportunity to led by his conscience, “And God saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.
 And it repented the LORD that he had made man on the earth, and it grieved him at his heart.
-And the LORD said, I will destroy man whom I have created from the face of the earth” (Gen. 6:5-7).
+And the LORD said, I will destroy man whom I have created from the face of the earth…” (Gen. 6:5-7).

 Learning doctrinal truth is like building a structure…if the foundation is off, the whole building will be off.
-Sound doctrine begins with sound interpretation of the basics…only then can we follow God’s order and sequence, “For precept must be upon precept, precept upon precept: line upon line, line upon line; here a little, and there a little…” (Isa.
+Sound doctrine begins with a sound interpretation of the basics…only then can we follow God’s order and sequence, “For precept must be upon precept, precept upon precept: line upon line, line upon line; here a little, and there a little…” (Isa.
 28:10).

-Now that we have explored the fundamental truths regarding the total effects of the fall, spirit, soul, and body we can precede to analyze the details of salvation concerning the same.
+Now that we have explored the fundamental truths regarding the total effects of the fall, spirit, soul, and body we can proceed to analyze the details of salvation concerning the same.